AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-workflow-step-reference.md

 ```

-The Invoke Form Data Model Service step has the below listed fields to facilitate form data model operations:
+The Invoke Form Data Model Service step has the below listed fields to facilitate Form Data Model operations:

 * **[!UICONTROL Title]**: Title of the step.
 It helps identify the step in the workflow editor.
 * **[!UICONTROL Description]**: Explanation useful for other process developers when you are working in a shared development environment.

-* **[!UICONTROL Form Data Model Path]**: Browse and select a form data model present on the server.
+* **[!UICONTROL Form Data Model Path]**: Browse and select a Form Data Model present on the server.

 * **[!UICONTROL Errors and Validations]**: The option allows you to capture error messages and specify validation options for data retrieved and sent to data sources.
 With these changes, you can ensure data passed to Invoke Form Data Model Service step adheres to the data constraints defined by data source.
 For more details, see [Automated validation of input data](work-with-form-data-model.md#automated-validation-of-input-data)